Meet Our Team

-Cherie Burgess, Owner of Healing Wounds Healthcare
+Hi.
+I’m Cherie Burgess, the Owner of Healing Wounds Healthcare.

 Licensed Mental Health Counselor